thesharp/wiw-smsgate/README.md

 ## Overview

-This is our in-house utility to send text messages (SMS) from Nagios using our own strange gateway.
+This is our in-house utility to send text messages (SMS or Telegram) from Nagios using our own strange gateway.
 This project is here just because I was too lazy to setup an internal git repository.
 Obviously, this utility is only usable for us, sorry for that.

 ## Dependencies